dploeger/django-restviews/README.md

 with the "fields"-parameter.

-The fields-parameter expects a string containing field definitions, separated by a comma (",").
+The fields-parameter expects a string containing field definitions, separated by a pipe-symbol ("|").

-One field definition is parameters separated by a colon (":").
-These three parameters are:
+One field definition is parameters separated by a slash ("/").
+These parameters are:

 * field name
 * Label to display (will be translated by Restviews)